As an artist-led organisation, PS² fulfils two functions:

 As an organiser and initiator of an engaged and year-round arts programme in our project space or at outside locations and neighbourhoods.
 Our project space is seen as an extension of the studios and offers an open, temporary workspace and showroom for invited or selected project artists, enabling encounters for the general public to see, enjoy and participate in art.

 This tandem approach underlines our core aim: to support artists in their development and to connect art with society in an inclusive way and to a high artistic standard.

 We try to achieve this through

 Projects are initiated and organised by the small team of PS² together with the artists, who always have the final say.
-From the beginning Ruth Morrow has acted as curatorial adviser and support.
+From the beginning Ruth Morrow has acted an adviser and support.
 In recent years external curators have been invited to curate and organise projects and to refresh and deepen our programme.

 Currently PS² is on a transition process from volunteer to a paid position led organisation, securing continuation and a more sustainable future.
 To counteract any institutionalisation, a rewilding process is happening in parallel.

 We are always curious and open for proposals from artists and cultural producers as well as curators.
 Please send project ideas with a short outline and few images or links to firstname.lastname@example.org.

 PS² is supported by the National Lottery through the Arts Council of Northern Ireland and receives funding for specific projects by Belfast City Council.